Nolan Gorman Player Props: Cardinals vs. Braves

-Nolan Gorman -- 2-for-4 with two home runs and four RBI in his most recent game -- will be in action for the St. Louis Cardinals versus the Atlanta Braves, with Charlie Morton on the mound, on April 3 at 7:45 PM ET.
+The St. Louis Cardinals and Nolan Gorman, who went 2-for-3 last time in action, take on Bryce Elder and the Atlanta Braves at Busch Stadium, Wednesday at 1:15 PM ET.

-He hit two homers in his last appearance (going 2-for-4) in his last game against the Blue Jays.
+He racked up two hits (going 2-for-3) in his last game against the Braves.

 Nolan Gorman Game Info & Props vs. the Braves